So far we have been able to extract a substring by specifying its start and end locations within a string like this:

 Mother of all regular expressions

 Remember, earlier I said

-* is probably the most powerful character in regex.
+* is probably the most powerful character in a regular expression.
 There is a reason for that.
-If we combine it with the dot character, we can create the mother of all regexes:
+If we combine it with the dot character, we can create the mother of all regular expressions:

 .*.
 It will match any number of any characters.
 Basically, it will match anything.
 That is because the dot matches a single character (doesn’t matter what character it is) and the asterisk matches any number of characters represented by the dot.
 If it matches everything, how can it be useful?
 Let’s see some examples: